donomii/ensemblekv/README.md

 # EnsembleKV: Scalable Multi-Store Key-Value Systems

-EnsembleKV is a collection of key-value store implementations designed for handling large-scale data with efficient distribution and automatic scaling.
+EnsembleKV is a collection of key-value store implementations designed for handling large-scale data with efficient distribution.
 It provides multiple approaches to distributing data across underlying stores, each optimized for different use cases.

 ## Core Features

-- Automatic data distribution and rebalancing
+- Automatic data distribution
 - Support for multiple backend stores
-- Concurrent access with thread safety
-- Automatic store splitting when size thresholds are reached
 - Configurable block sizes and store limits
 - Simple, consistent interface across all implementations